HSR training is not “optional”

 Once the HSR has made the request, the provision of that training must occur.
 There is nothing “optional” about providing the training once the request has been made.

 If there is any hesitancy from management to provide the training, the solution is the same for any WHS matter: consultation.
-An HSR has the right to push this.
-If the person is a legitimately elected HSR for a legitimately established work group then the business cannot lawfully refuse.
+An HSR has the right to push on this.
+If the individual is a legitimately elected HSR for a legitimately established work group then the business cannot lawfully refuse.

 Courtenell provides HSR training for health and safety representatives, as an approved training provider for SafeWork NSW.
 The courses run often, at multiple locations and can be delivered on line.